Radu Rosetti: Wartime collaboration

 Reportedly, King Ferdinand I read Nici într-un chip cu Rusia and approved of its content, although he found it somewhat "excessive".
 However, even in 1915 Rosetti could clearly read that both he and Prime Minister Brătianu leaned toward the Entente Powers.
 Eventually, in mid 1916, Romania declared war on the Central Powers.
 Following an abortive attack on Austria-Hungary, Romania was invaded by the Central Powers, suffering major defeats at Turtucaia and at Bucharest.
 King Ferdinand and the army, alongside a mass of refugees, withdrew to Iași; Romania, directly supported by the Russians, only held on to Rosetti's native Moldavia.
 As a loyalist soldier, Radu Jr fought with distinction and was severely wounded at Răzoare-Mărășești, earning the rank of Colonel.

 Rosetti the elder remained behind in occupied Bucharest, where he rejoined a cell of Conservatives that included former prime ministers Carp and Maiorescu, as well as the Beldimans.
 His most controversial career move was open collaboration with the Germans and Germanophiles: in June 1917, he was nominated as minister in a putative Carp government.
 He ended up accepting a more minor position under Lupu Kostaki, becoming Ephor of the Civilian Hospitals.
 According to his son-in-law Victor Beldiman and his friend Bianu, Rosetti proved himself a staunch and dignified administrator, refusing to bow down to the Germans.
 Nonetheless, he was also involved in the intrigues dividing the Bucharest Conservatives.
 He supported Carp against Kostaki and Alexandru Marghiloman, and, the latter claims, promoted to high office favorites such as Jan Zaplachta.
 Meanwhile, with Beldiman, he also began collecting proof for a "Brătianu file", to be used for denouncing the PNL chief.
+Kostaki admired Rosetti, once referring to him as "my pal" and demanding that all Romanian patriots read his Atitudinea politicii rusești.

 In May 1918, with Marghiloman appointed head of a Conservative-and-Germanophile cabinet, Ferdinand I conceded defeat, and Romania sued for peace.
 Rosetti disliked Marghiloman, and immediately resigned from his administrative position, but nonetheless viewed this moment as a confirmation of his predictions, calling for Carp to replace Marghiloman and bring Romania into Germany's orbit.
 In an open letter, while confessing his rekindled "hatred for the Germans", he demanded the ouster of King Ferdinand and his royal house.
 As noted by the monarchist Iorga, this document, the product of "bad fashion", caused great distress to Queen Marie.
 During the interval, Rosetti also began writing opinion pieces in Dimitrie S. Nenițescu's newspaper, Renașterea, where he issued reprimands against his erstwhile friend Brătianu and other PNL politicos.
 His other venue was Izbânda, the "independent democratic paper", which was heavily censored by the Marghiloman administration.